langfod/chatterbox/README.md

 tried trimming silence from input wav but model seems very sensitive to the reference files. installer and start scripts seem to work

+Some odd sound artifacts in the output, not sure if they are from the model or the input files. especially with action lines like `*draws sword*`

 attempt at memory and disk cache for conditionals. not sure if they work right.

 incoming temp file are stored in `upload_temp` folder